-COLUMBUS, Ohio — Students from The Ohio State University and members of the broader community will screen and discuss six weekly environmental films with Ohio State and local experts in October and November.
+Students from Ohio State and members of the broader community will screen and discuss six weekly environmental films with university and local experts in October and November.

-The series is designed to raise awareness of climate change and its economic, health, political and environmental impacts, said David Hanselmann, a lecturer in the university’s College of Food, Agricultural, and Environmental Sciences and the coordinator of the Environmental Professionals Network.
+The series is designed to raise awareness of climate change and its economic, health, political and environmental impacts, said David Hanselmann, a lecturer with CFAES and the coordinator of the Environmental Professionals Network.

 The series will also highlight how people’s use of land and water can still support diverse wildlife and protect the environment, Hanselmann said.